bluzr/attackcommunity.github.io/index.md

 MITRE ATT&CK Community for Africa & Middle East

-Today on 7 June 2021 at 17:00 PM GMT+2, we are so happy to announce our [official website for Africa & Middle East MITRE ATT&CK community](attackcommunity.org)
-The MEA ATT&CK community is a vendor agnostic community where end-users, decision makers, researchers and all who will interest to discuss and exchange their use and experience of MITRE Framework in practical cases during day-to-day activities.
+Today on 7 June 2021 at 17:00 PM GMT+2, we are so happy to announce our [web](https://attackcommunity.org) The MEA ATT&CK community is a vendor agnostic community where end-users, decision makers, researchers and all who will interest to discuss and exchange their use and experience of MITRE Framework in practical cases during day-to-day activities.

 The AME ATT&CK Community is a community of cybersecurity professionals who actively using MITRE ATT&CK to improve cyber operations inside or outside organizations regionally.